Payment form and interoperability data

 The Klarna Payment Presentation API enables Acquiring Partners to retrieve Klarna-branded presentation assets (e.g. button text, icons, descriptors) tailored to a specific payment context.
 These assets help Partners render Klarna in compliance with Klarna’s brand and UX guidelines.

-Klarna-Interoperability-TokenHeaderThe interoperability token provided by the Partner.
-Required for interoperability-based flows.
+Klarna-Interoperability-TokenMust contain the interoperability token if provided by the Partner.

 Sample request